katiewrennhansen/PerformanceCoachAlt/README.md

 To Do:
 1. Add cover page with automatic video play
-2. Add content to about, location, and services sections
+2. Add content to about, location, sports and services sections
 3. Switch formspree email to PC email
 4. Switch to PC google calendar account
 5. Add facebook and twitter accounts
+6. Add indevidual sport pages